chicio/chicio.github.io/_posts/2017-11-14-react-native-realm-custom-manual-linking-app-custom-directories-ios.md

 {% include blog-lazy-image.html description="react native realm custom manual link step 1" width="1500" height="915" src="/assets/images/posts/react-native-realm-5-custom-manual-link-step-1.jpg" %}
 {% include blog-lazy-image.html description="react native realm custom manual link step 2" width="1500" height="916" src="/assets/images/posts/react-native-realm-5-custom-manual-link-step-2.jpg" %}

-Now we need to add to the `Header search path` option of our main project the paths that were setted in the `RealmReact` project.
+Now we need to add to the `Header search path` option of our main project the paths that were set in the `RealmReact` project.
 In this way the `RealmJS` project will be able to find some headers it needs.
 You can find the complete list of the folder that we need to add in the screenshot below.

 {% include blog-lazy-image.html description="react native realm header search path" width="1500" height="916" src="/assets/images/posts/react-native-realm-6-header-search-path.jpg" %}

 Now if we try to compile our app we expect that everything works fine but...ERROR :warning::fire:!!!
 The build fails :boom:!!!

 {% include blog-lazy-image.html description="react Native realm c++ error 1"  width="1500" height="914" src="/assets/images/posts/react-native-realm-7-Cplusplus-error.jpg" %}